Music Therapy programme

 How to refer a patient:

-If you feel there are patients who would benefit from music therapy, please contact the Music Therapist Jack Thomas.
+If you feel there are patients who would benefit from music therapy, please contact the Music Therapy team at:

 - Email: firstname.lastname@example.org

-The Lifehouse music therapy program was founded by Lifehouse Music Therapy Fellow Dr Emma O’Brien OAM, and is proudly supported by The Goodridge Family Foundation.
+Our Music Therapy programme was founded by Chris O’Brien Lifehouse Music Therapy Fellow Dr Emma O’Brien OAM, and is proudly supported by The Goodridge Family Foundation.

-There are many benefits from singing: physically, emotionally and socially.
+There are many benefits from singing: physical, emotional and social.

-- benefit our hearts and circulation by improving our aerobic capacity
+- benefit your heart and circulation by improving your aerobic capacity

 - help to reduce anxiety

 - provide opportunities to meet and join in a fun activity with others